htang7415/ML_polymer_water_interaction/transfer_learning_AB_chi/README.md

 - Regularization (weight decay)
 - Transfer learning strategy (freeze layers or train all)

-Results are saved in:
+Results are saved incrementally to:
-- `hyperparameter_optimization/all_trials.txt`: All trial results
+- `hyperparameter_optimization/hy.txt`: All trial results (updated after each trial)
-- `hyperparameter_optimization/best_hyperparameters.txt`: Best hyperparameters
+- `hyperparameter_optimization/best_hyperparameters.txt`: Best hyperparameters (updated when improved)

-- `hyperparameter_optimization/optuna_study.db`: Optuna study database
+**Note**:
+- Results are saved incrementally after each trial completes, so you won't lose progress if the optimization is interrupted

-**Note**: This step can take considerable time depending on the number of trials (configured in `config.yaml`).
+- This step can take considerable time depending on the number of trials (configured in `config.yaml`)
+- You can monitor progress in real-time by watching `hy.txt` with: `tail -f hyperparameter_optimization/hy.txt`

 ### Step 3: Transfer Learning